 |Less severe psychological damage||£1,170 - £4,450||These cases fall short of a specific disorder or phobia.
 The payout awarded will be decided based on the extent to which sleep and daily activities have been impacted, as well as the length of the period of disability.|

-One of the main benefits associated with our service is the fact that all of our solicitors work on a No Win No Fee basis.
-This means that anyone is able to make a claim, irrespective of his or her current financial situation.
+One of the main benefits associated with our service is the fact that all of our panel of solicitors can work on a No Win No Fee basis.
+This means that anyone should be able to make a claim, irrespective of his or her current financial situation.
 This is because you don’t need a huge sum of money to start the process.
 In fact, you are only going to need to pay legal fees if your case is a success, and in this case, you will have your compensation to cover the cost.

 If you were to work with a solicitor that charged per hour, there would always be the risk that you would end up with an incredibly large legal bill, yet you would have no compensation at the end of it.
 This is a risk that a lot of personal injury victims are fearful of, and it’s not hard to understand why.
 Luckily, this is something you don’t need to worry about when you work with us thanks to our No Win No Fee approach.
 This also reassures you that we will only take on your case if we genuinely believe it has a chance of being awarded compensation – we will never waste your time.

-There are a number of reasons why you should choose us as your claims service for your whiplash claim.
-We have many years of experience in the industry, and we have helped hundreds of personal injury victims to get the compensation they deserve.
-This includes a large number of whiplash injury victims.
-Not only do we have the expertise and the experience, but our exceptional reputation should put your mind at ease too.
+There are a number of reasons why you should choose us as your Claims Management Service for your whiplash claim.
+We have experience in the industry, and we have helped personal injury victims to get the compensation they deserve.
+This includes a whiplash injury victims.
+Not only do we have the expertise and the experience, but our reputation should put your mind at ease too.
 You can read comments that have been left by our past clients to get an idea of the service we provide through their eyes.

 If you are ready to make a claim or you have any queries about the whiplash claims procedure, please do not hesitate to give us a call.
 You can reach us on 0161 696 9685.
 You will be connected to one of our friendly and professional advisors who will happily answer your questions, no matter how big or small.
 We look forward to hearing from you and securing the maximum amount of compensation for your case.